flutter/website/src/release/breaking-changes/dispose.md

 ## Summary

 Missing calls to 'dispose()' are added for some disposable objects.
+For example, ContextMenuController did not dispose OverlayEntry, and EditableTextState did not dispose TextSelectionOverlay.

-If some other code also invokes 'dispose()' for the objects, and the object is protected from double disposal, the second 'dispose()' fails with the following error message:
+If some other code also invokes 'dispose()' for the object, and the object is protected from double disposal, the second 'dispose()' fails with the following error message: